petrosalema/petrosalema.github.io/about.md

 JavasScript, user-centric design, and strategic positioning.

-Successful apps are not built on the drive to recreate what is popular, but on a cultivated conviction about what differenciates you in the perspective of your user.
+Successful apps are not built on the drive to recreate what is popular, but on a cultivated conviction about what differentiates you in the perspective of your user.

-Successs for me, therefore, goes far beyond getting the unit tests green.
+Success for me, therefore, goes far beyond getting the unit tests green.
 It's about delivering delight to your users; it's about getting to the market with a product that is worthy of your users' attention<b>.</b>